Geonovum/DTaaS-Testbed2/docs/respec/introduction.md

 Separate from 'Testbed2' we also did a research project on Logging and Provenance for Digital Twin systems.

-This report is only available in Dutch.
+This report is only available in Dutch: [Onderzoek logboek dataverwerkingen voor (geo) objecten](https://geonovum.github.io/logboek-dataverwerkingen-voor-objecten/)